 College StationThe home of Texas A&M University and the Aggies.

 Corpus ChristiSeaport city, and hometown of the ever multiracial Lou Diamond Phillips (bet you didn't know he was Asian).
+Also notable for its significant Mexican-American population, and for being the hometown of slain Tejano singer Selena

 GalvestonOceanfront resort town located on a narrow island about forty miles south of Houston.
-It was once one of the largest cities in Texas, and one of the busiest ports on the Gulf of Mexico, but it was destroyed by a hurricane in 1900.
+It was once one of the largest cities in Texas, and one of the busiest ports on the Gulf of Mexico, until it was destroyed by a hurricane in 1900.
 Although the city was rebuilt, development shifted north to Houston and Southeast Texas' economy shifted from cotton to oil and the city never really recovered its former glory.
 It later became a Mafia controlled Vice City from 1920 to 1957, when it lost the title to Las Vegas.

 LaredoFamous border town across the Rio Grande from the drug-war-torn city of Nuevo Laredo, Tamaulipas.
 The southern terminus of Interstate 35, which runs all the way to Duluth, Minnesota.
 A major hub of transportation and shipping.

 LubbockThe largest city in the Texas Panhandle, and also the largest city in an extremely flat, barren stretch of land called the Llano Estacado, or 'Palisade Plains'.
 Home to Texas Tech University.
-Also home to a very large prarie dog town.
+Also home to a very large prairie dog town.

-WacoA small city located in the middle of the "Texas Triangle" between Dallas, Houston and San Antonio/Austin.
+WacoA small city located in the middle of the "Texas Triangle" between Dallas, Houston, and San Antonio/Austin.
+Home to Baylor University.
 In 1953, it got destroyed by the eleventh-deadliest tornado in US history (with a death toll of 114note ), which stalled its economic growth while cities of similar size like Austin boomed.
 Forty years later, it was doomed to have its name forever associated with a bunch of doomsday cultists who got into an armed standoff with the ATF and FBI at their compound right outside the city, making the word "Waco" a rallying cry for Right Wing Militia Fanatics for years.
 Poor town.
 Also, regardless of one's views on the man, George W. Bush's "ranch", the "Western White House", is located a couple dozen miles outside the city.
 On the positive side, Steve Martin's from here.